How to Make Sure All Your Computer Hardware is Compatible

 When your system is suffering from heat issues, your components throttle their performance to keep from generating even more heat.
 Sometimes this doesn’t work, and the system has to shut down to protect itself.

-I consider cool to be one of the most essential factors to consider when checking compatibility.
+I consider cooling to be one of the most essential factors to consider when checking compatibility.
 If your components don’t work because they’re too busy trying not to overheat, then compatibility doesn’t matter.

 Even something as simple as making sure the case has intelligently placed fans to allow for airflow is better than nothing and can save a lot of headaches in the future.